 After sending out a post on your Facebook, the next logical step is to track it and see whether or not it actually was a success.
-This is where the analytics tab for this tool will become your best friend.
+This is where the Analytics tab for Social Media Poster will become your best friend.

 The analytics report keeps track of your total page likes new page likes, and when your fans are online.
 It also includes breakdowns of your audience by country, language, and demographics.

 Pair this data with your internal Facebook analytics to get a full scope of how your posts are performing.
 Each of these data sets is accompanied by their own trend or bar graph so you can clearly see spikes of engagement and activity.

 Pinpointing the day of any spikes can be a key to getting insight into what posts perform best.
 If you are seeing a theme that causes these spikes, it can help prepare a future campaign.

 You can see the percent increase or decrease over the past 28 days directly to the right of the number of likes.